baricev/mu/docs/example-remote-client-README.md

 This is an active development project serving as both:
 - A public example implementation of MCP client features
 - A prototyping testbed for MCP protocol changes
+---
+summary: |
+    The Example Remote MCP Client is a React TypeScript app that connects to multiple MCP servers.
+It includes a conversational interface with agent loops, real-time tool call visualization, and debugging tools.
+Development requires Node.js and installing dependencies.
+Scripts allow running, building, previewing, linting, and testing the application.
+The architecture uses providers for inference and MCP connections with reusable UI components.
+---